-As I am reading through my LinkedIn feed I realize that if I am to follow the advice of the experts to be successful in life and business I would have no free time for the next decade or more!
+As I browse through my LinkedIn feed, I realize that if I am to follow the advice of the experts to be successful in life and business, I would have no free time for the next decade or more!

-These 7 principles I believe will help you ponder your current situation, align yourself and those around you for a life worth living.
+These 7 principles I believe will help you evaluate your current situation and align yourself and those around you for a life worth living.

 Principle 1: Don’t settle for being money rich – time poor

 We all have 24 hours in a day, nothing you do or say can change this.

 From a career perspective, there will be many ‘once in a lifetime’ opportunities.
 Many business professionals are chasing advancement opportunities at the expense of relationships.

 Principle 2: Believe the job that you do makes a difference